Vrinda999/Vrinda999/README.md

 - 👋 Hi, I’m Vrinda Abrol.
-- 👀 I’m interested in Programming and Mobile App Development.
+- 👀 I’m interested in Web and Game Development, AR/VR and Graphic Designing.
-- 🌱 I’m currently learning Coding.
+- 🌱 I’m currently learning Coding in C++, Web Dev and exploring Unreal Engine.
 - 💞️ I’m looking to collaborate on a Project where I can Learn and Gain Experience.
 - 📫 How to reach me?
-E-Mail me at vrinda047btcse21@igdtuw.ac.in !
+E-Mail me at abrolvrinda@gmail.com !

 <!---
 Vrinda999/Vrinda999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.